libxengine/XEngine_APIService/README.en.md

 Just Run it

 #### Linux
-ubuntu:sudo apt install libopencc-dev
+ubuntu:sudo apt install sudo apt install liblua5.4-dev libopencv-dev libopencv-contrib-dev libqrencode-dev
 centos:compile by self
 use makefile compile,UBUNTU22.04 x64 or RockyLinux 9 x64
 Run it on the terminal

 #### Macos
-install opencc:brew install opencc opencc opencv qrencode
+install opencc:brew install lua opencv qrencode
 use makefile compile,mac 13 and above
 Run it on the terminal